EPC rating for commercial property: What is the minimum and will it change?

 There are also a range of Government schemes which offer loans, grants, or subsidised energy-saving measures to support small businesses[12].
 An example includes the SME Energy Efficiency Scheme (SMEES[13]), where grants of up to £100,000 are available to help businesses improve their energy efficiency.

-Also, Market Financial Solutions (MFS) can provide investors with flexible bridging loans in as little as 3 days, if they need fast finance for renovation or refurbishment plans.
+Also, Market Financial Solutions can provide investors with flexible bridging loans in as little as 3 days, if they need fast finance for renovation or refurbishment plans.

 blog divider up